CTIA & TCPA Compliance

 The CTIA’s guidelines are not law, like the TCPA.
 However, a violation can cause your program to be shut down.
 No fines are involved.

-How can businesses be TCPA and CTIA compliant?
+How can businesses be compliant with CTIA and TCPA guidelines?

 There are two main rules for sending SMS marketing messages: